qouteall/qouteall-blog/blog/2025/About circular reference.md

 SQL is not Turing-complete when not using recursive common table extension (`with recursive ...`) and other procedural extensions (e.g. `while`).

-The proof languages, like Lean and Idris, are not Turning-complete.
-Because a valid proof require the corresponding program to halt.
-They have special mechanisms to ensure that program eventually halts.

-The proof languages describe both program and proof, according to [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).
+The proof languages describe both program and proof, according to [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence):

 - The propositions, like `1 = 1`, `1 + 1 = 2`, correspond to types.
 If you can obtain a value of that type, you can prove it (what's inside the value is not important for proof, only the type is important).
 - The function types, like `(x: Integer) -> (x + 0) = x` represent a proposition `x + 0 = x`.
 Pass argument `1` to that function, you get `(1 + 0) = 1`
 - If you can write a program of that type, without using any side effect , and the program halts, then that theorem corresponding to type is proved.
 - A proof can rely on another proof.
 For example `((x + 1) + 1) + y = 1 + ((x + 1) + y)` relies on `(x + 1) + y = 1 + (x + y)`, recursively "call function" until the basic case `(0 + 1) + y = 1 + (0 + 1)`
-- To prove theorem corresponding to type `X`, run a program that return `X`.
-When the program normally halts and output a value of type `X` then it's proved.
+- To prove theorem corresponding to type `X`, "run" a program that return `X`.
+When the program normally finishes and output a value of type `X`, it's proved.
 - If the program don't halt, then value of type `X` can never be obtained.
-- That program should not use any side effect (mutation, external IO, random, etc.).
+- That program should not use any side effect (mutation, fail, external IO, randomness, etc.).
 - In reality, you just need to ensure the program halts and don't need to really execute the program.

+The proof languages, like Lean and Idris, are not Turning-complete.
+Because a valid proof require the corresponding program to halt.
+They have special mechanisms (halt checker) to ensure that program eventually halts.

 Strictly speaking, Turing complete requires infinitely large memory, so all practical computers and languages don't satisfy strict Turing complete.
 Apart from memory constraint, blockchain applications often consume fee (gas) in each step of execution, but Turing complete requires unlimited execution steps, so they also not strictly Turing complete.

 ## Ethernet loop

-In the raw form of Ethernet, there is no communication between switches, so one switch cannot know the whole network topology.
+In the raw form of Ethernet, switches don't communicate topology information to each other.

 How raw form of Ethernet do routing: